-Many sites are monitored, as well as their releases as the groundwater around these sites: releases of Tessenderlo Chemie (manufacture of food phosphates) and groundwater around one of their landfills (slibbekken Veldhoven Ham), Sadaci nv (Ghent), Kronos nv (Ghent), Prayon nv (Puurs) Prayon his (Engis), phosphogypsum dumping site Zelzate (Ghent), the former landfill D1 Umicore (Olen), various operating landfills in Wallonia and the landfill for hazardous waste operated by Indaver Antwerp.
-63 samples are taken, on which around 240 measurements are conducted for radioactivity.
+Many sites are monitored, as well as their releases as the groundwater around these sites: releases related to the decommissioning of the phosphate unit of Tessenderlo Chemie (former manufacture of food phosphates) and groundwater in the context of various remediation projects, Kronos nv (Ghent), Prayon (Puurs and Engis), phosphogypsum stack of Zelzate (Ghent), the former landfill D1 of Umicore (Olen), various landfills and brownfields in Wallonia and landfills registered for the acceptance of NORM waste as, e.g. the landfill operated by Indaver in Antwerp.

+62 samples are taken, on which 307 measurements are conducted for radioactivity.

-According to the site and its specificity, the following analyzes are performed: $\beta$ and $\alpha$ spectrometry (Ra, Po, Pb), total $\alpha$ , determination of K and of the U weight.
+According to the site and its specificity, the following analyzes are performed: β and α spectrometry (^{226,228}Ra, 210Po, 210Pb), total α , determination of 40K and of the U weight.

-In general, the analyzes are performed on samples collected on an annual basis.
+In general, the analyses are performed on samples collected on an annual basis.